-As part of the strategy there are three management areas in England, reflecting regional variations in the epidemiology of the disease: the High Risk Area (HRA); the Edge Area; and the Low Risk Area (LRA).
-The long-term objective is to achieve Officially bTB Free (OTF) status for the whole of England, with an interim objective of securing OTF for the LRA and the lowest prevalence counties in the Edge Area.
-To achieve this, disease control is constructed around controlling all routes of transmission of the disease, cattle-cattle, cattle-badger, badger-badger and badger-cattle as well as spill-over into other susceptible species.
+As part of the strategy there are three management zones (bovine TB risk areas) in England, reflecting regional variations in the epidemiology of the disease; the High Risk Area (HRA), the Edge Area and the Low Risk Area (LRA).
+Defra’s holistic eradication strategy aims to control all routes of transmission of the disease; cattle-cattle, cattle-badger, badger-badger and badger-cattle, as well as spill-over into other susceptible species.

 In February 2018, Defra’s Secretary of State commissioned an independent review of its bovine TB strategy.
 The review was led and overseen by Professor Sir Charles Godfray, supported by a small working group.
 The review took place during spring and summer 2018 and reported to Ministers in October 2018.
 Defra considered all of the options presented in the review, and a government response was published on 5 March 2020.

 The government response sets out the key aspects of the next phase of the strategy:

 - Acceleration of work to develop a deployable cattle bTB vaccine, as part of a wider programme of bTB research

 - Evolving the strategy for preventing spread of TB from wildlife

 - Improving diagnostics, surveillance and epidemiology, to root out the disease